ChauLongLindaLe/WDI-PROJECT-3/README.md

 #### More Time

 With more time, I would certainly add the ability to post your own images of recipes you have tried to develop more of a community factor.
 To add to this, I also wanted to include an inspiration page which would display a random selection of the most highly rated recipes.
+In the early stages of planning, I had originally want to incorporate the use of a smart speaker such as Google Home Mini or Alexa as I imagine it would prove helpful whilst cooking.